zkSync-Community-Hub/tutorials/tutorials/zkSync-RedStone-stable-price-marketplace-tutorial/TUTORIAL.md

 To learn more about RedStone oracles design check out the [RedStone docs.](https://docs.redstone.finance/docs/introduction)

 ## 🗝️ Key facts

 - The [modular architecture](https://docs.redstone.finance/docs/smart-contract-devs/how-it-works#data-flow) maintains [data integrity](https://docs.redstone.finance/docs/smart-contract-devs/how-it-works#data-format) from source to smart contracts
 - There are [3 different ways](https://docs.redstone.finance/docs/smart-contract-devs/how-it-works#3-ways-to-integrate) to integrate our service tailored to your needs
 - We provide feeds for more than [1000 assets](https://app.redstone.finance/#/app/tokens) integrating [~50 data sources](https://app.redstone.finance/#/app/sources)
 - We are present on [20+ chains](https://showroom.redstone.finance/)
 - RedStone has been live on mainnets since March 2022 with no downtime.
 Code was audited by ABDK, Packshield and L2Beat Co-Founder.
 - RedStone was a launch partner for [DeltaPrime](https://deltaprime.io/) on Avalanche and delivered data feeds not available anywhere else.
-Thanks to that DeltaPrime became the top 3 fastest growing dApps according to DefiLama.
+Thanks to that DeltaPrime became the top 3 fastest growing dApps according to DeFiLama.

 ## 📈 What data is available